 - 10 (3d6) slashing damage from the sharp mandibles (don’t forget most PCs reduce dmg/BPS)

 - 3 (d6) acid damage from the dripping secretions (not BPS)

-- Target is now grappled (speed 0; target can use action to try to escape, DC 13 Athletics or Acrobatics)
+- Target is now gripped and lifted (grappled condition: speed 0; target can use action to try to escape, DC 13 Athletics or Acrobatics)

 Pull Into Tunnel Following a successful bite, as action economy allows.
 Move (at half speed, 15ft) with grappled victim to a tunnel to eat them at leisure or feed the nest.
 Chew resisting victims (use action to attack as Bite and Seize with advantage).

 Retreat Withdraw to tunnel or safe distance if injured 20+hp in one round or reduced to less than 10hp.
 Drop grappled character if they deal the damage.

 Spit Acid Save until after initial melee attack for dramatic development.
 5ft line 30ft long, 10 (3d6) acid damage, DC 13 Dex save for half.
 Aim at a cluster to catch 2+ characters.
 That ankheg can’t spit again until recharge with 6 on d6.

 Burst From Ground As Rush From Tunnel but making an opening where there wasn’t one before.
 Cat.
 Pigeons.

 (The Bite and Seize and Spit Acid plays are based on actions listed in the monster manual.
 The others are more about how the creature can use movement in the encounter and respond to different events, and how as GM I can flex the encounter for an enjoyable session.)